 Match from Existing Websites

-If you have trouble designing from scratch you can always look at other sites for color ideas.
+If you have trouble designing from scratch, you can always look at other sites for color ideas.
 Find a website with a palette you like and tweak it to fit your own project.

-Most designers learn by studying others but you have to be mindful of the process.
+Most designers learn by studying others, but you have to be mindful of the process.
 Ask questions to figure out why a set of colors looks good, and why some colors may seem more dominant than others.

 If you’re looking for a specific color set try searching inspiration galleries that let you sort by color.
-A couple popular choices are Design Shack and Webdesign Inspiration both of which sort content by color.
+A couple of popular choices are Design Shack and Webdesign Inspiration both of which sort content by color.